U.S. seeks 30 years to life for man convicted in British bomb plot

 Naseer had represented himself at trial, and is scheduled to be sentenced on Nov.
 17 by U.S. District Judge Raymond Dearie in Brooklyn, New York.

-Naseer was convicted of plotting to blow up the Arndale shopping center in the center of Manchester as early as April 2009, when he was arrested by British authorities.
+Naseer was convicted of plotting to blow up the Arndale shopping centre in the centre of Manchester as early as April 2009, when he was arrested by British authorities.

 The attack was one of three that U.S. prosecutors said affiliated cells were working on, including attacks against the New York City subway and a Copenhagen newspaper.